-1 extending these time periods through rules adopted 2 under_chapter_91;-and 3 (3) Did not complete a high school curriculum and receive 4 a high school diploma.
+1 extending these time periods through rules adopted 2 under chapter 91; and 3 (3) Did not complete a high school curriculum and receive 4 a high school diploma.
 5 (c) The department shall also award a veterans high school 6 diploma to any person whose high school education was 7 interrupted due to wartime practices such as internment during 8 World War II.
-9 (d)Qualified persons-shall submit to the department, on 10 forms that the department shall prescribe, information 11 establishing eligibility for the award of a veterans high school 12 diploma under this section."]
+9 (d) Qualified persons shall submit to the department, on 10 forms that the department shall prescribe, information 11 establishing eligibility for the award of a veterans high school 12 diploma under this section."]
 13 SECTION 38.
-Section 302A-444, Hawaii Revised Statutes, is 14 repealed.
+Section 302A-444, Hawaii Revised Statutes, is men en l e é 14 repealed.
+14 15 ["[5302A-444] Programs for gifted and talented children.
 15 [" [§302A-444] Programs for gifted and talented children.
-16 The department may provide a statewide flexible system of 17 educational-placement and programs within the public school 18 system that the department determines is appropriate for meeting 19 the unique educational needs of gifted and talented children.
-20 The nature and scope of the department's educational placement 21 and programs shall be based on, but not be limited to, the 22 following factors:
+15 16 [" [§302A-444] Programs for gifted and talented children.
+The department may provide a statewide flexible system of 15 16 17 [" [§302A-444] Programs for gifted and talented children.
+The department may provide a statewide flexible system of educational placement and programs within the public school 15 16 17 18 [" [\$302A-444] Programs for gifted and talented children.
+The department may provide a statewide flexible system of educational placement and programs within the public school system that the department determines is appropriate for meeting 15 16 17 18 19 ["[\$302A-444] Programs for gifted and talented children.
+The department may provide a statewide flexible system of educational placement and programs within the public school system that the department determines is appropriate for meeting the unique educational needs of gifted and talented children.
+15 16 17 18 19 20 ["[\$302A-444] Programs for gifted and talented children.
+The department may provide a statewide flexible system of educational placement and programs within the public school system that the department determines is appropriate for meeting the unique educational needs of gifted and talented children.
+The nature and scope of the department's educational placement

-1 (1) The availability of financial and physical resources 2 within the department; 3 (2) The nature of the child's gift or talent; and 4 -(3-) - Whether-the child's educational placement and program 5 should focus on, or be limited to, a particular area 6 of gift or talent, or whether the educational 7 placement and program should address other areas that 8 may be beneficial to the development of the child as a 9 whole."]
-10 SECTION 39.
-Section 302A-445, Hawaii Revised Statutes, is 11 amended to read as follows: 12 [" [§302A-445] Rules.
-The board shall adopt necessary 13 rules und er chapter 91 to administer and implement sections 14 302A 444 and 302A-445. "] 15 SECT ION 40.
-Section 302A-446, Hawaii Revised Statutes, is 16 repealed. , 17 [" {\$ 302A-446] E-mail accounts for students. (a) The 18 departmen t of education, in conjunction and coordination with 19 the Unive rsity of Hawaii, shall provide e-mail accounts at no 20 charge to any student who applies to the department for such an 21 account.
+1 (1) The availability of financial and physical resources 2 within the department; 3 (2) The nature of the child's gift or talent; and 4 -(3) - Whether the child's educational placement and program 5 should focus on, or be limited to, a particular area 6 of gift or talent, or whether the educational 7 placement and program should address other areas that 8 may-be-beneficial to the development of the child as a 9 whole."]
+10 SECT ION 39.
+Section 302A-445, Hawaii Revised Statutes, is 11 amended to read as follows: 12 [" [5 302A-445] Rules.
+The board shall adopt necessary 13 rules und er-chapter-91-to administer and implement-sections 14 302A-444 and 302A-445."]
+15 SECT ION 40.
+Section 302A-446, Hawaii Revised Statutes, is 16 repealed.
+17 [" [5 302A-446] E-mail accounts for students. (a) The 18 departmen t of education, in conjunction and coordination with 19 the Unive rsity-of Hawaii, shall provide e mail accounts at no 20 charge to -any student who-applies to the department for such an 21 account.